 A debilitating case of the Epstein-Barr virus forced a two-year absence from the role between 2003 and 2005, although Windsor was able to make a two-episode guest appearance in 2004.

 She rejoined the cast full-time in the summer of 2005.
-In October 2009, Windsor announced she was to leave the show, saying she wanted to spend more time with her husband.
+In October 2009, Windsor announced she would leave the show, saying she wanted to spend more time with her husband.

 She was appointed Dame Commander of the Order of the British Empire (DBE) in the 2016 New Year Honours for services to charity and entertainment.

-Dame Barbara Windsor passed away in a London care home on Thursday 10 December 2020.
+Dame Barbara Windsor died in a London care home on Thursday 10 December 2020.
 She was 83.